spacelab-ufsc/obdh2/hardware/README.md

     <img width="70%" src="https://github.com/spacelab-ufsc/obdh2/blob/master/doc/figures/power-diagram.png">
 </p>

-> This image refers to the v0.5 version
+> This image refers to the v0.5 release.

 #### Debugging

-The debugging is performed through a serial UART port, using as default a baundrate of 115200, 1 stop bit, and no parity bit.
+The debugging is performed through a serial UART port, using as default a baud rate of 115200, 1 stop bit, and no parity bit.
 The interface uses a log system standard to improve readability.
 Refer to the [documentation](https://github.com/spacelab-ufsc/obdh2/tree/master/doc) in the "Instructions" chapter.
 #### Testing

 Automated testing is not avaliable yet.